IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_tech_guided_navigation.rst

 Creating Dialogues & Segments
 ==============================

-As a practice we:
+As a practice:

-* Dialogues to be used as starting points in OTIS are set against the top level LSC problem code.
+* Dialogues used as starting points in OTIS should match top level LSC problem codes.
-* Dialogues to be used within Guided Navigation to surface sub-issues are not tagged to OTIS.
+* Dialogues used within Guided Navigation to surface sub-issues are not matched to LSC problem codes.
-* Limit segments to 1 question per segment, unless that segment is setting a single field.
+* Segments within Dialogues are set to 1 question or instruction (elements) per segment.
+* Segments within Dialogues can have multiple elements if nothing is being displayed to the OTIS applicant.
-* Users may be moved from one dialogue to another based on answers.
-For example, a user may enter on Bankruptcy and get moved to Foreclosure when they are seeking a bankruptcy to save their home.
+* Applicants may be moved from one dialogue to another based on answers.
+For example, an applicant may enter on Bankruptcy and get moved to Foreclosure when they are seeking a bankruptcy to save their home.

 Examples
 -----------